 Don’t hold your dog down.
 Sometimes dog owners might get frustrated while trimming their dog’s nails.
 No matter what you do, don’t hold your dog down to keep them still, as this only serves to make your dog anxious and fearful.

-Ask someone to gently holding your dog if you need to, or if you have more budget; you can buy pet grooming arm like Downtown Pet Grooming Arm to make everything easier.
+Ask someone to gently holding your dog if you need to, or if you have more budget; you can buy pet grooming arm like Downtown Pet Grooming Arm (link to Amazon) to make everything easier.

 What If Your Dog has had a Bad Experience with Nail Clippers in the Past?